 2) Your body is restless and moving around

 Relaxing does not come naturally to many people.
 Our bodies have memory and they behave in habitual ways.
-If our habit is always to be actively fidgeting around when not meditating, it’s going to continue to do the same when we meditate.
+And if your habit is always to be actively fidgeting around when not meditating, it’s going to continue to do the same when you try to meditate.

 It sometimes takes months or even years to overcome our habits, and this is to be expected.
 Why?
-Because it’s taken us all of our lives until now to create the habits we have and we cannot expect to break them overnight.
+Because it’s taken us all of our lives until now to create the habits we have…. and we cannot possibly expect to break them overnight.

-Maybe you’ve eaten too much or are hungry before sitting to meditate?
-Try to time your sessions so that your body is comfortable and able to relax as quickly and easily as possible.
+Maybe you’ve eaten too much or are hungry before sitting to meditate…. it’s a good idea to try and time your sessions for when your body is already comfortable so you are able to relax as quickly and easily as possible.

 3) You are expecting unrealistic results

 Are you expecting to achieve enlightenment this week?
 Ummm….
 Slightly unrealistic, but not impossible!
 However, for the average human on the planet who is just beginning a meditation practice, it’s asking a bit much.

 Maybe you have heard that meditation is a good alternative to medication for anxiety or depression.
 Yes, in the medium to long term….
 However, it’s not a great idea to throw your medication away and stop seeing your therapist after two sessions of meditation.